 Always clean your concealer as soon as you no longer need it.
 You should never go to sleep with concealer or any makeup at all, as they can cause buildup, travel to the extensions overnight, and might even lead to an infection.

-By sticking to all the tips discussed above, it is that your lashes will remain in top appearance.
+By sticking to all these eyelash extensions do’s and don’ts, your lashes will remain in top appearance.

 I hope you found this article helpful and helped you make the best choice of concealer to preserve your beautiful lash extensions.

-Finally, I would like to conclude this article by sharing a picture of one of our beautiful client rocking her lash extensions 🙂 Those eyes always make me smile.
+Finally, I would like to conclude this article by sharing a picture of one of our beautiful clients rocking her lash extensions 🙂 Those eyes always make me smile.